RSS feed logo RSS Feed | About Pantz.org

 Print the total number of lines that have the name Bill.

-awk '/Bill/{n++}; END {print n+0}'
+awk '/Bill/{n++}; END {print n+0}' filename

 Print line numbers using a tab instead of a space.

-awk '{print FNR "\t" $0}'
+awk '{print FNR "\t" $0}' filename

-Use awk to pull the seventh field (ex. url string) of each line of the logfile (logfile should be seperated by spaces).
+Use awk to pull the seventh field (ex. url string) of each line of the logfile (logfile should be separated by spaces).
 Sort the fields then find the unique fields and count them.
 Then do a reverse sort on numeric count.
 Filter out anything but JPEG files and only give me the top 10 of that list.
 This is for things like counting unique hostnames or urls from a logfile.

 awk '{print $7}' logfile | sort | uniq -c | sort -rn | grep "\.jpg" | head